ElectionDataAnalysis/electiondata/README.md

 ### .gitignore
 Folders you will need in your local repo:
 `src/election_anomaly/local_data` holds your state-by-state data.
-Each state needs its own directory, e.g., `src/election_anomaly/local_data/NC` for North Carolina.
+ * Each state needs its own directory, e.g., `src/election_anomaly/local_data/NC` for North Carolina.
+ * There should also be a directory `local_data/tmp` here to hold temporary files created during processing

 Each state directory has three subfolders:
   * `data` for datafiles from the state
   * `meta` for metadata files from the state
-  * `context` for information about the state that cannot be read from the contents of the data and metadata files:
+  * `context` for information about the state that cannot be read from the contents of the data and metadata files.
+This information may be common to many datafiles; it may be related to information in the datafile but may require some contextual knowledge outside of any particular datafile.
+For example, the fact that the election on 2018-11-06 in North Carolina was a `general` election is contextual knowledge.

     * `name.txt` the name of the state, e.g., 'North Carolina'
+    * `schema_name.txt` the name of the schema to hold the state's raw data
-    * `BallotMeasureSelection.txt` Python set, e.g., {'For','Against','Yes','No'}
+    * `BallotMeasureSelection.txt` Python set, e.g., `{'For','Against','Yes','No'}`
     * `remark.txt` String containing any notable information about the state and its data
     * `datafile.txt` Python dictionary of datafiles, with attributes:
       * `'encoding'`